 There are some points to consider if a child is to be involved with the care of your rabbits:

-Of course there are also some good aspects about children caring for rabbits, or indeed any pet:
+Of course, there are also some good aspects of children caring for rabbits, or indeed any pet:

 On a Positive Note